 Selecting Music for Community Worship

 You have three hymns to choose: the opening hymn, the gradual hymn, and a hymn at the preparation of the gifts.
 The hymns should be chosen according to their liturgical use and their relationship to the readings or the theme of the day.
-They should complement each other, and should reflect a variety of styles and keys (i.e., we wouldn't want three old Victorian hymns in E-flat.
+They should complement each other, and should reflect a variety of styles and keys; i.e., we wouldn't want three old Victorian hymns in E-flat.
 (In Lent there are two hymns – see the separate submission form for Lent.)

 Before selecting hymns, consult the Order of Divine Service and find what will be the readings for the day.
 Then read through them and become familiar with their content and common themes.

 Now, take your Common Praise and turn to the Biblical Index, pp. 937–944.
 Look up the scripture references for the day and note the hymns listed.
 Check out each of the hymns and see if they might be appropriate.
 You can also consult the Subject Index, pp. 925–936.
 Make a short list of hymns, narrowing the list down and moving them around until you come up with a good mix.

 That being said, not every hymn has to relate closely to the readings.
 Some days the readings are just too obscure, or there are several subjects that may be drawn from them.
 Think of hymns you like, or of hymns that come to mind as you contemplate the readings.
 Think of the flow of the liturgy, how people will feel as they sing.